2022 Ballet Production is BEAUTY AND THE BEAST!

 “Featured Roles” refers to the dancers who make our ballet production a real story ballet.
 They include all main characters as well as ensemble roles that are needed to tell the story.

 Auditions are open to all dancers Ballet 3- 6 who are interested in an additional part in the production.
 There is no extra cost for these featured roles – just a serious time commitment for dancers and their families.
 Parts are assigned based on dancing, acting, stage presence, ability to learn choreography quickly, attitude, commitment, maturity, and class attendance.

 Levels and Placement

 Placement in ballet classes will be determined by ability rather than age.
 Age will serve as a guideline for students new to ballet but ability will determine the level of ballet class each student should register for.
 Placement in the proper class will ensure the most progress for each dancer and promote motivation to improve and move forward.
-Miss Maggie will send home a level recommendation for each current ballet student in the spring.
+Ballet placements will be assigned in the spring.
 New students can email or call the studio to schedule a time to try a class and be evaluated, or can attend a summer class.